 Jampling is also the most frequently visited Tibetan camp in Pokhara.
 As it is close to the city of Pokhara, many people visit this camp.
 It is located an hour east of Pokhara on the road of Kathmandu.
 Traditionally spinning wool by hand is the primary income-generating source for the people living in this community.

 Tashi Ling is a smaller settlement about 3km south of Lakeside.
 You can see the handicraft sellers' stalls near the camp entrance.
 There is also a tiny carpet factory and showroom.

 Paljoring, in the city center near Prithvi Chowk, is the smallest of four settlements in terms of area.
 It was opened in 1972.

 Each Tibetan Settlement camp consists of a monastery that welcomes visitors to attend Pujas.

 Things you would like to buy at Tibetan Settlements

 Due to the Nepalese trade agreement with China, the government of Nepal had not legally allowed Tibetan refugees to own a business.
-They are not allowed to legally work.
-Due to this reason these people design handmade jewelry, trinkets, carvings, and carpet by themself and sell them to earn their living.
+They are not allowed to work legally.
+Due to this, these people design handmade jewelry, trinkets, carvings, and carpet by themself and sell them to earn their living.

 Things to do here

-Enjoy the Tibetan Foods with local families during which you get the opportunity to more about life and struggle.
+- Enjoy the Tibetan Foods with local families, during which you get the opportunity to learn more about life and struggle.